siphiwemanda/feedreader/README.md

-#Loading this porject
+# Loading this project

-In order to load this project download all the files and open the index file there you should be able to see the Jasmine test suite and all the passing tests
+In order to load this project
+* download all the files or clone this  repository
+* open the index file to view the feed and test suite

-To find the test code you open the file feedreader.js
+* you can view the source code in jasmine/spec/feedreader.js

 # Project Overview